Dcaraza/Project-2/README.md

 JawsDB (Heroku database add-on)

 JawsDB is an add-on for providing a fully functional MySQL Database server for use with your Heroku application.
+The add-on gives access to a fully-functional MySQL database with no barriers or hoops to jump through

 ## Prerequisites